What Are Bone Spurs (Osteophytosis) And How Can Physical Therapy Help?

 What Causes Bone Spurs?

-Osteoarthritis is most common in seniors.
+Osteoarthritis is a common factor.

-RELATED: Physical Therapy for Seniors Health
+RELATED: Physical Therapy Consultations for Injuries

 • Sports injuries

-• Athletics with improper footwear
+• Use of athletics with improper footwear

 • Repetitive or high impact movements without aftercare (like stretching or using a foam roller)